Today (November 23, 2016): Review of the St Regis Mardavall Mallorca (Spain).

 HOW TO GET THERE

-Mallorca can easily be reached from mainland Europe by plane.
+Mallorca is easily reached from mainland Europe by plane.
 The hotel is located a one hour car ride from Palma De Mallorca Airport.
 Check the Wikipedia page of Palma De Mallorca Airport for an updated list of airlines that offer direct flights to Mallorca.